Ghost Ships of the Great Lakes

 Most people have heard about the Flying Dutchman patrolling the oceans or even the abandoned Mary Celeste.
 The oceans aren’t the only place where ghost ships roam.
 The 94,250 square miles of the Great Lakes have become a haven for ghost ship stories.

 Most people have heard about the Flying Dutchman patrolling the oceans or even the abandoned Mary Celeste.
-However, the oceans aren’t the only place where ghost ships roam.
-The 94,250 square miles of the Great Lakes have become a beacon for ghost ship stories.
+America’s inland seas have their own share of spooky phenomena.
+The Great Lakes’ ghost ships allegedly roam the 94,250 square miles of water in the middle of the continent.

-The Great Lakes can experience storms of hurricane-force winds.
-(See the Great Lakes Storm of 1913, which killed more than 250 people and decimated 19 ships.)
-It’s just one of many reasons why there are more than 6,000 ships are at the bottom of the Great Lakes.
+The Great Lakes are filled with shipwrecks.
+Hurricane-force winds sometimes make their presence known on the lakes.
+See the Great Lakes Storm of 1913, which killed more than 250 people and decimated 19 ships.
+It’s just one of many reasons why there are more than 6,000 ships at the bottom of the Great Lakes.

 W.H.
 Glicher – Into the fog